melizalab/arf/README.md

 ## arf

-The Advanced Recording Format (**ARF**) is an open standard for storing data from neuronal and behavioral experiments in a portable, high-performance, archival format.
+The Advanced Recording Format [ARF](See https://meliza.org/specifications/arf/) is an open standard for storing data from neuronal, acoustic, and behavioral experiments in a portable, high-performance, archival format.
 The goal is to enable labs to share data and tools, and to allow valuable data to be accessed and analyzed for many years in the future.